samuraitruong/convert-number-dotnet-core/readme.md

 ```
 # API Service

-The backend is MVC Web API which can be use by any client aplication using Http POST request
+The backend is MVC Web API which can be used by any client application using Http POST request

 EndPoint :$HOST/api/v1/converter
 ## Request Format: